thradams/cake/docs/remove_phase_2.md

 TODO accept spaces betewwen backslash and new-line (as in C++).

-## Design alternative
+## Why deprecation?

-Code that compiles with no warnings acording with these rules especially about token slice, is prepared for the future if phase 2 is removed making backslash-new-line a blank token.
+Code that compiles with no warnings acording with these rules especially about token slice, is prepared for the future if phase 2 is removed following these rules.

+ - backslash-new-line is a blank token
+ - backslash-new-line is handled inside literal strings and comments
+ - backslash-new-line is not handled (error) inside //comments

+Compiler can warning (unnecessary) if backslash-new-line - that now wors as blank - is used in preprocessor text-line.

-This change would break code like this
+This change would break code like this and other token-sliced samples.

 ```c
 #define A B\
 C
 ```

-A would expand to `B C` instead `BC` as it is today (that is not used but..)
+A would expand to `B C` instead `BC`.

-Even making backslash-new-line a blank token we could have a warning in text-line directives.

-Also removing phase 2 the backslash-new-line would be handled at comments, line comments and literal strings.

-The warning in line comments would remain except unless we break compatibility.
+List of tools not prepared to handle sliced tokens
+ - Visual Studio Code - syntax color and IDE language server
+ - Visual Studio syntax color, rename tool
+ - ...